If your child has been acting in a way that has led you to say, “Sometimes I don’t like my child” then this post is for you.

 It’s probably taboo to write this and I’m going to catch some flak, but I’ve got a thick skin and it must be said.

 Sometimes our kids act very unlikable.

-However, if you find yourself frequently feeling that you don’t like being around your kid (or you are worried that’s how others feel), here are some thoughts.
+If you find yourself frequently feeling that you don’t like being around your kid (or you are worried that’s how others feel because of your child’s behavior), here are some thoughts to consider!